 On October 17, 2022, we sold Fiserv Costa Rica, S.A. and our Systems Integration Services ("SIS") operations, which provides information technology engineering services in the United States ("U.S.") and India, to a single buyer.
-Fiserv Costa Rica, S.A. and SIS were reported primarily within our Fintech segment.
-On September 30, 2022, we sold our Korea operations, which were reported in our Acceptance segment.
-We sold these operations in 2022 for total consideration of \$99 million and recognized an aggregate net pre-tax loss on the sales of \$83 million.
-During the first six months of 2023, we recognized a pre-tax loss of \$3 million associated with final working capital adjustments related to the disposition of Fiserv Costa Rica, S.A.
-These divestitures were the result of a strategic review of our business portfolio.
+Fiserv Costa Rica, S.A. and SIS were reported primarily within the Fintech segment.
+On September 30, 2022, we sold our Korea operations, which were reported within the Acceptance segment.
+We sold these operations in 2022 for total consideration of \$99 million and recognized an aggregate net pre-tax loss on the sales of \$76 million.
+During the first nine months of 2023, we recognized a pre-tax loss of \$3 million associated with final working capital adjustments related to the disposition of Fiserv Costa Rica, S.A.